Cuisine of the Thirteen Colonies

-The cuisine of the Thirteen Colonies includes the foods, bread, eating habits, and cooking methods of the Colonial United States.
+The cuisine of the Thirteen Colonies includes the foodways, culinary culture and cooking methods of the Colonial United States and its people.
+The cuisine adapted as colonists expanded deeper into the unfamiliar new environment.

-In the period leading up to 1776, a number of events led to a drastic change in the diet of the American colonists.
-As they could no longer rely on British and West-Indian imports, agricultural practices of the colonists began to focus on becoming completely self-sufficient.

 Region

-Virginia
+Virginia and Maryland

-In the early 17th century, the first wave of English immigrants began arriving in North America, settling mainly around Chesapeake Bay in Virginia and Maryland.
-Virginian settlers were dominated by noblemen with their servants (many were Cavaliers fleeing in the aftermath of the English Civil War, 1642–51) and poor peasants from southern England.
+In the early 17th century, the first wave of English immigrants began arriving in North America, settling mainly around the Chesapeake Bay in Virginia and Maryland.
+The first settlers were poor farmers and severe famines took place before 1612.
+After that, according to Lois Green Carr, about 130,000 European settlers the majority of whom were English came to Maryland and Virginia in the seventeenth century.
+Three-fourths were poor people who came as indentured servants,needed for work in the labour intensive, highly profitable tobacco crop.
+Life expectancy was lower than in England.
+Unfamiliar New World diseases caused high death rates.
+Indian corn was the main source of nourishment.
+There were still periods when food was scarce, and in 1680 Lord Culpeper, the Governor of Virginia was worried about the servants revolting due to hunger.

-Food was much more plentiful in the American South than in England.
-Meat was plentiful, and everyone—rich and poor—ate several meat dishes a day.

 Cooking in southern England was noted for a tendency toward frying, simmering, and roasting, and this also became true for Virginian cooking.
 Wealthy households tended to vary cooking methods greatly, while poor households were generally confined to boiling and frying.
 The only form of cooking that was slow to develop was baking.
 Typical dishes among the upper classes were fricassees of various meats with herbs, and sometimes a good amount of claret.
 Common food among the lower classes was corn porridge or mush, hominy with greens and salt-cured meat, and later the traditional southern fried chicken and chitlins.

 New England

 New England had a great abundance of wildlife and seafood.
-Traditional East Anglian fare was preferred, even if it had to be made with New World ingredients.
+Traditional East Anglian fare was preferred, even though it had to be made with New World ingredients.